The Innovation Accelerator curriculum is derived from the Lean Launchpad, the leading entrepreneurship curriculum in the world and used by:

 - The National Institutes for Health

-LI2's founder's adaptation of this curriculum proved pivotal for Valley Venture Mentors being recognized as one of the top 100 programs of its kind in the world.
-Top graduates of the Massachusetts Manufacturing Accelerator (led by our founder in 2016) closed $500k contracts within six months of graduation.
+Our founder's adaptation of this curriculum proved pivotal for Valley Venture Mentors being recognized as one of the top 100 programs of its kind in the world.
+Top graduates of the Massachusetts Manufacturing Accelerator (led by our founder in 2016) each closed $500,000 in new contracts within six months of graduation.

 The Scientific Method Applied to Innovation